MS4AECO/laravel-gateway-internal-auth/readme.md

 This package implements a security layer for microservices architectures where services communicate through an API gateway.
 It validates requests using:

 1. **API Key** - A unique key for each service
-2. **Gateway Secret** - A shared secret known only to the API gateway
+2. **Gateway Secret** - A shared secret known to the API gateway and services

 ## Installation